clarkezone/rive-windows/prototype/README.md

 - Win32
 - WinUI3
 - React Native
--
+- what else?

-## Spectrum usage of Rive for rendering
+## Spectrum Analizer usage of Rive for rendering
 ## Port WinRT component to .NET 10

 # references